 What is the membership process to join GPAI?

 Membership in GPAI is open to countries, including emerging and developing countries.
 Those interested in applying should contact the GPAI Secretariat and submit an application that includes a letter of intent setting out reasons for seeking membership, as well as confirmation that the applicant endorses the shared values reflected in the OECD Recommendation on AI or, for applicants that are not adherents to the OECD Recommendation, the Principles on Artificial Intelligence in Annex A to the GPAI Terms of Reference.
+The letter of intent should be signed by a ministerial-level official (or the Ambassador vested with such powers), so that it can be formalised.

 On receipt of an application, the GPAI Steering Committee will assess the following criteria and provide a recommendation to the GPAI Council, which will decide on membership by a two-thirds majority vote.